dreamcatcher-tech/network/Inbox/2024-01-15 1051 executing helps using a single io channel.md

 interpulses are orphan branches, where their shared state is managed by process comms

 Set up a type of queue by the first action, where it can do things sequentially, or force parallelism, or any behaviour at all.

+PID can be tracked in the io channel it exists in.